 Wistrich briefly explained the case against NCND.
 “The argument is mainly based on two legal precedents.
 Firstly, NCND does not amount to immunity in tort [a civil ‘wrong’].
 That principle was set out by Justice Tugendhat, who stated that NCND policy:

 “does not give the equivalent of an immunity from claims in tort.”
-[The full ruling is here.]

 “Secondly,” Wistrich continues, “there’s a recent Appeal Court ruling.”
 In a different case, Mohamed vs Secretary for State, Lord Justice Lloyd Jones stated on 2 May that NCND: